 ADHD is a commonly diagnosed mental disorder amongst children.
 Children who have been diagnosed with this medical condition show

 Depression amongst students is becoming a serious issue.
-According to YouGov, one in four students in the UK suffer from a mental health illness with depression being the most common - 77% reported to have depression-related problems.
+According to YouGov and VPXL.net, one in four students in the UK suffer from a mental health illness with depression being the most common - 77% reported to have depression-related problems.

 There are many factors that contribute towards depression.
 It could be stress in relation to work, school or finances.
 And sometimes, it can occur due to personal or emotional trauma.